Keyboardist08/snow-front/README.md

 ### Adding Dependencies

-Snow Helper uses various dependencies in order to render the map and to optimize the user experience.
+Snow Scooper uses various dependencies in order to render the map and to optimize the user experience.
 After forking and cloning, it's necessary to install all of the required dependencies:
 <br>
 `npm install`